PrisonOfMirrors/bli-glad/README.md

 - [ ] Plant a tree/flower somewhere
 - - [ ] Leave a collection of leaves on my foster mom's grave
 - [ ] Save a stray cat or dog
+- [ ] Help someone who is unable to help themselves

 ### Educational